 How to Get Started

 Your first step will be the same during the COVID-19 pandemic as it would be at any other time – simply talk to an experienced divorce attorney.
-At The King Law Firm, we offer free case evaluations via phone or various online platforms to accommodate you during New York’s stay-at-home orders.
+At Family First Legal Group, we offer free case evaluations via phone or various online platforms to accommodate you during New York’s stay-at-home orders.

 Call us at (914) 752-5333 or contact us online for quality representation at reasonable rates.